RaghavKhurana3105/Movie_Filter_Assistant/README.md

 # Content of the files:

 ## imdb.py
-This is the "main" file that you will run to see the resulting output to the terminal.
+This is the "main" file that you will run via the CLI to see the resulting output to the CLI.

 ### Example inputs in CLI
 ```sh